Ashley Schappert: Personal life

-She is an entrepreneur whose company (MzeroA.com) was named one of Grow Florida's '2017 Florida Companies to Watch Honorees' and has been ranked three times on the INC 5000 list of fastest growing companies, ranking No. 230 in 2017, No. 578 in 2018 and No. 896 in 2019.

-2001 World Championship
+Ashley was married to Jason Schappert.
+They divorced in 2021.

+Sports

 Won the 2001 Under 20 Triathlon World Championships in Edmonton Canada.
 At barely 16 she beat the swim time of every person at the World Championships and won her division by a whopping 1:30.

-2003

 Nickelodeon Games and Sports featured Ashley Carusone and Manuel Huerta in an episode of Splash TV highlighting their success in triathlon and educating children on how a triathlon works.

-2007 accident

 After finishing her college eligibility Ashley planned to race as a professional triathlete.
 While competing in a triathlon, she was hit by a car breaking her jaw.

-2008–2009

 After several years of rehab and retraining Ashley started competing again.
 Triathlon comeback and retirement ended at the 2009 USAT National Championships.
 After battling injuries Carusone competed in her first national championships back after winning her world championship she finished fifth qualifying for the ITU World Championships.

-2015–2016
+Business

-Ashley was the Executive producer of Flying Again which was released in 2016, featuring rusty pilots who have not flown for two to thirty years.
+Ashley was the Executive producer of Jason Schappert's Flying Again which was released in 2016, featuring rusty pilots who have not flown for two to thirty years, with Jason Schappert.
 This was then featured on the TV series The Aviators.

-2017–2019

-In 2017, leading the team at MzeroA.com the company was named one of Grow Florida's '2017 Florida Companies to Watch Honorees'.
-The company also landed No. 230 on INC 500's list of fastest growing companies.
-Ashley was a featured speaker at the Women in Aviation International Conference 2018 in Reno, NV.
+Ashley and then-husband Jason Schappert's company was named one of Grow Florida's '2017 Florida Companies to Watch Honorees' and has been ranked three times on the INC 5000 list of fastest growing companies, ranking No. 230 in 2017, No. 578 in 2018 and No. 896 in 2019.
 In 2018 and 2019 they maintained growth and landed No. 578 in 2018 and No. 896 in 2019 on the INC 5000 list.

-2020

 In 2020, Ashley released her first book Membership Site Success, which quickly became a best seller.